PainterQubits/Unitful.jl/docs/src/newunits.md

 # Defining new units

+!!! note
+    Logarithmic units cannot be defined by the user and should not be used in the `@refunit` or `@unit` macros described below.
+This limitation will likely be lifted eventually, but not until the interface for logarithmic units settles down.

 The package automatically generates a useful set of units and dimensions in the `Unitful` module in `src/pkgdefaults.jl`.